 \section{Abstract}

-The magneto-optical transport of gapless type-I tilted-single Weyl semimetals exhibits suppression of total magnetoconductivities in the presence of orbital magnetic moment in linear and non-linear responses (Yang Gao et al, Phys.\ Rev.\ B {\bf 105}, 165307 (2022)).
-In this work, we extend our study to investigate magnetoconductivities in gapless type-I tilted double-Weyl semimetals within semiclassical Boltzmann approach and show the differences that arise compared to single Weyl semimetals.
+The magneto-optical transport of gapless type-I tilted single Weyl semimetals exhibits suppression of total magnetoconductivities in the presence of orbital magnetic moment(OMM) in linear and nonlinear responses (Yang Gao et al., Phys.
+Rev. B {\bf 105}, 165307 (2022)).
+In this work, we extend our study to investigate magnetoconductivities in gapless type-I tilted multi-Weyl semimetals(mWSMs) within the semiclassical Boltzmann approach and show the differences that arise compared to single-Weyl semimetals.